Alienware shows off its 500Hz esports monitor at CES

-(Pocket-lint) - Alienware has unveiled its latest gaming monitor at CES 2023.
+Alienware has unveiled its latest gaming monitor at CES 2023.
 It's called the AW2524H, and it's aimed squarely at competitive gamers.

 The new display forgoes resolution in favour of blazing-fast speed and was developed with input from esports professionals.